infertux/zeyple/README.md

 ## Testing

-`tox` will run [nosetests](https://github.com/nose-devs/nose) under every supported version of Python thanks to [tox](https://bitbucket.org/hpk42/tox)
+`tox` will run [nosetests](https://github.com/nose-devs/nose) under every supported version of Python thanks to [tox](https://bitbucket.org/hpk42/tox).

-To restrict the versions of Python tested by `tox`, you can use:
+To restrict the versions of Python tested by `tox`, you can use `tox -e py27,py34,pypy` for example.

-    tox -e <environment>

-For example:

-    tox -e py27,py34,pypy

 ## Integration with other MTAs